uwetom/HTMLUpworksheet/worksheet.md

 `#` is a local link, it doesn't go anywhere

-First let’s remove some of the  items. and change the text on others.

-Right now we will link them to the generic page template.
+First let’s remove some of the  items. and change the text on others.  for now we will link them to the generic page template. `generic.html`

-change:
+Change:

 ```html
 <div id="menu">